AdobeDocs/experience-manager-64.en/help/sites-classic-ui-authoring/classic-page-author-manage-pages.md

 * **Template**
   A list of templates available for use when generating the new page.

->[!NOTE]
->
->If configured on your instance, [template authors can create templates with the Template Editor](/help/sites-classic-ui-authoring/classic-feature-templates.md).

 ### Components {#components}

 Components are the elements provided by AEM so that you can add specific types of content.
-AEM comes with a range of [out-of-the-box components](/help/sites-classic-ui-authoring/classic-page-author-conponent-console.md) that provide comprehensive functionality; these include:
+AEM comes with a range of out-of-the-box components that provide comprehensive functionality; these include:

 * Text
 * Image